unknownprogrammer12/Game/README.md

 	Game.render(function(ctx) {});
 	Game.input(function(type, eventObject) {});

-From these basic functions you can create your own flavour of a game engine.
+From these basic functions you can create your own flavour of a game engine with a very creative and way and best of luck for our project.

-This is built from the article here: http://louisstow.tumblr.com/post/19103446204/unobtrusive-game-engines
+This is built from the article here: http://louisstow.tumblr.com/post/19103446204/unobtrusive-game-engines Have a nice day.